yasiryagi/helpdesk/README.md

 When Joystream goes live on mainnet, there will be no one there to pay these (Monero) rewards, and the platform must rely on JOY tokens as the single value carrier for maintaining critical infrastructure, continued development, governance, and to provide incentives for content creators.
 In order to get a structure that reflects the mainnet incentives in a better way, we have decided to have the tJOY token issuance be backed by a fiat pool, where users can convert their tokens to cover their real costs, time and hardware.
 The basics of the new scheme is outlined below:

 -   At launch of a new network, the token issuance will be migrated from the previous network, and the existing fiat pool will be "transferred" to the new network.
--   For each Council Term (currently 2 weeks), an amount of USD will be added to fiat pool as recurring replenishment, thus increasing the value of each token, if one were to assume the issuance would stay the constant.
+-   For each Council Term (currently 2 weeks), an amount of USD will be added to fiat pool as recurring replenishment, thus increasing the value of each token, if one were to assume the issuance stays constant.
 -   However, all roles on the platform will be compensated by newly minted tJOY tokens, effectively inflating the supply.
 -   In addition to the recurring replenishment, a set of Council KPIs (Key Performance Indicators), will be set by us, to ensure the network is working as intended.
--   If a KPI is reached, the fiat pool will increase by the amount computed based on the level success for each KPI, new tJOY will be minted proportionally, and these will be distributed to the voters that elected the `Council Members` and the `Council Members` themselves.
+-   If a KPI is reached, the fiat pool will increase by the amount computed based on the level success for each KPI, new tJOY will be minted proportionally, and these will be distributed to both the `Council Members` and the voters that elected them.
 As a consequence, this will not affect the value of token holders not participating in the governance.
 -   Other ways that the tJOY supply and the fiat pool can increase include through community bounties, competitions, spending proposals, etc.

 An overview on how the new incentive scheme works, and how it interacts with the new proposal model that gives far more power and responsibility to users via the council, can be found [here](/tokenomics).